 Glutathione protects DNA and many people are deficient.
 And restoring it is not as easy as taking a supplement.
 A new probiotic has been isolated that supports the body in producing glutathione intracellularly.

-How what's going on in your gut could be affecting your brain.
+What's going on in your gut affects your brain.
+Think gutbrain.

 31. The brain in your gut

-Food scientist Heribert Watzke tells us about the "hidden brain" in our gut and the surprising things it makes us feel.
+Food scientist Heribert Watzke tells us about the "hidden brain" in our gut and the surprising ways it makes us feel.

 32. Autism's gut-brain connection

-This two-way relationship may be an unlikely key to solving one of medicine’s most pressing — and perplexing — mysteries: autism.
+This two-way relationship may be the key to solving one of medicine’s most pressing — and perplexing — mysteries: autism.

 33. Connections between gut, brain, and immune system strengthened

-The interaction between gut and brain has recently been implicated in a number of brain-based disorders, including Parkinson’s disease, autism, Alzheimer’s disease, depress and anxiety.
+The interaction between gut and brain has recently been implicated in a number of brain-based disorders, including Parkinson’s disease, autism, Alzheimer’s disease, depression and anxiety.

 34. Gut feelings: The future of psychiatry may be inside your stomach